jan-cieslik/cancer_informatics/docs/learning_R/joining_data.md

 ## Joining Data with `dplyr`

-In this chapter, you will learn how to merge data with the [`dplyr` package](https://dplyr.tidyverse.org/) provided by [Tidyverse](https://www.tidyverse.org/index.html).
+In this chapter, you will learn how to merge data with the [`dplyr`](https://dplyr.tidyverse.org/) package, which is part of the [Tidyverse](https://www.tidyverse.org/index.html).
 Make sure you have installed and loaded the `dplyr` package.

 ### Join Functions